InternationalTradeAdministration/developerportal/README.md

-# International Trade Administration - Developer Portal
+# NCBI GitHub Portal sources

-View the site here: http://developer.trade.gov
+View the site here: http://ncbi.github.io

-This project includes the source code and content for the ITA Developer website.
+This project includes the source code and content for the NCBI GitHub portal website.

-The goal of the project to expose ITA data sources to the public under a common taxonomy which allows for the the general public to more easily consume both trade and export information.
+The goal of this site is to facilitate access to NCBI resources that exist on GitHub.
+This site was forked and modified from the [Developer.trade.gov](http://developer.trade.gov) site.

 ## Local Installation Requirements